schollii/pypubsub/docs/usage/types_of_errors.rst

 Types of Errors
 ---------------

-While developing an application that uses Pypubsub, calls to Pypubsub functions and methods may raise an exception, in the following
+While developing an application that uses PyPubSub, calls to PyPubSub functions and methods may raise an exception, in the following
 circumstances: